 E-cigarettes are battery powered nicotine delivery systems that produce heated aerosol as opposed to smoke.
 The first non-tobacco cigarette was credited to Herbert Gilbert in 1967, with the present day e-cigarette’s credit going to Hon Lik, a Chinese pharmacist in 2004.

 It is speculated the first use of tobacco by humans was by inhaling it in powdered form through the nose thousands of years ago.
-“Public health authorities including the Surgeon General and the National Cancer Institute have found that smokeless tobacco use is hazardous to one’s health and can lead to nicotine addiction.”28 Smokeless tobacco contains 3,000 chemicals and at least 28 carcinogens causing oral, pancreatic and esophageal cancer.28 The use of smokeless tobacco is also associated with other health problems including lesions in the mouth and tooth decay.”31
+“Public health authorities including the Surgeon General and the National Cancer Institute have found that smokeless tobacco use is hazardous to one’s health and can lead to nicotine addiction.”2 Smokeless tobacco contains 3,000 chemicals and at least 28 carcinogens causing oral, pancreatic and esophageal cancer.2 The use of smokeless tobacco is also associated with other health problems including lesions in the mouth and tooth decay.”2 Unfortunately, young people are still using these products to the detriment of their health.37

 Snuff is a finely ground, moist, fire-cured tobacco that is placed between the lower lip and the gums, or SNUS, the Swedish name for snuff which may have less nitrosamines and is similarly used.
 Nicotine is absorbed through the oral mucosa.